 Jane E. Calvert

-Professor Calvert’s interests are in early modern Anglo-American religious, political, and constitutional history with her research focusing on Quaker political thought and founding father John Dickinson.
+Professor Calvert’s research has focused on Quaker political thought and founding father John Dickinson.
 Her monograph, Quaker Constitutionalism and the Political Thought of John Dickinson, is the first of a trilogy of works on John Dickinson.
 It describes a hitherto unrecognized strain of Anglo-American political thought and action that explains the apparently contradictory stance that Dickinson took during the Revolution as an advocate of rights and liberty, but not independence or revolution.
 This study is the first analysis of Quaker constitutional theory; the first exploration of the origins of civil disobedience in Quaker political thought and action; and the first comprehensive exposition of Dickinson's political thought.

 The second work in the Dickinson trilogy is the first modern, scholarly edition of his complete political works.
-Professor Calvert is Director and Chief Editor of the John Dickinson Writings Project.
-Supported by a Scholarly Editions Grant from the National Endowment for the Humanities as well as private foundations and individuals, the JDP will produce a three-volume edition of The Political Writings of John Dickinson.
-It will consist of everything Dickinson wrote on public affairs between 1760 and 1807—approaching 400 documents, more than any other founder—including essays, newspaper articles, petitions, bills, broadsides, addresses, military policy, constitutions, songs, odes, speeches, as well as the seminal issuances of all the colonial congresses.
-The Writings will be published in both print and open-access digital editions.
-To read more, visit the John Dickinson Writings Project Website: http://www.uky.edu/DickinsonWritingsProject.
+Professor Calvert is Director and Chief Editor of the John Dickinson Writings Project (JDP).
+Supported by a Scholarly Editions Grant from the National Endowment for the Humanities as well as private foundations and individuals, the JDP will produce a seven-volume edition of The Complete Writings and Selected Correspondence of John Dickinson, to be published by the University of Delaware Press/Rowman & Littlefield.
+The edition will be published in both print and open-access digital editions.
+To read more, visit the JDP Website: http://www.uky.edu/DickinsonWritingsProject.

 The third work of the trilogy, also in progress, is a biography of Dickinson, which will be directed towards both popular and scholarly audiences

 Selected Grants and Fellowships